Banner

 â–Ľ

-• Arthur Avenue: Known as the “Little Italy” of the Bronx, this area is filled with excellent Italian restaurants, bakeries, and an open-air import market.
+• Arthur Avenue: Known as the “Little Italy” of the Bronx (and some argue the real “Little Italy” of NYC), this area is filled with the best Italian restaurants, bakeries, and an open-air import market.

 • Riverdale: Explore a mix of Kosher and Irish restaurants in this neighborhood.